 Our Top Picks

-These top models were chosen based on the criteria detailed above.
-They include products in a variety of categories to suit a variety of needs.
+These top models include products we curated across categories to suit a variety of needs.
 Read on to discover some of the best electric fireplaces on the market today for producing heat and a relaxing atmosphere.

 - Contemporary design with 3-sided interior brick wall